PPACA Tax Information

 In 2014, a new tax on fully insured health insurance products will begin.
-The small business health insurance tax will cost small businesses and their employees $102 billion in the first 10 years, and over $200 billion in the following 10 years.
+The small business health insurance tax will cost small businesses and their employees $102 billion in the first 10 years.
 Although the tax is levied on health insurance providers, it will be passed on to small businesses and the self-employed in the fully insured market in the form of increased premiums.
 The tax will raise $8 billion in 2014, rise to $14.3 billion in 2018, and the amount will continue to increase by the rate of premium growth for subsequent years.

 Tax on Cadillac Health Insurance Plans

-Beginning in 2018, insurers providing employer-sponsored health insurance coverage that exceeds a threshold amount will be charged a 40 percent excise tax.
+Beginning in 2018, businesses providing employer-sponsored health insurance coverage that exceeds a threshold amount will be charged a 40 percent excise tax.
 The threshold amounts are $10,200 for individual coverage and $27,500 for family coverage.